sascha-andres/git-cl/README.md

 Pass `--version` to provide a version.
 Will be appended to the header separated by a space

+#### print default configuration

+Pass `--print-config` to print a default configuration file to stdout.
+You may use this to start with a custom one

+#### apply configuration from file

+Pass `--config-file <path-to-file>` to load config from file

 ### Grouping

 In terms of conventional commits the types are mapped to groups like this: